freakonometrics/ub/README.md

-# ub
+# Summer School, UB, Big Data for Economics

-This is the material for the crash course "Big Data for Economics" (July 2018) See http://www.ub.edu/school-economics/events/summer-school-big-data-economics/
+This is the material for the crash course "Big Data for Economics" (July 2018)

+See http://www.ub.edu/school-economics/events/summer-school-big-data-economics/

 Lecture 1: Introduction : Why Big Data brings New Questions

 Lecture 2: Simulation Based Techniques & Bootstrap